adiu12/HPDF-T83PF1/README-ReactNative.md

  ## React native setup

-*	Download the latest node js.
+*	Download the latest node js
 * Run the downloaded .msi file and follow the prompts to install
 *	Make sure that you  have installed Java Development Kit
 *	Download the Android Studio and the SDK tools.
 And run the .exe file